 Henry Singleton, alias Richard Pinches, still documented with the ship the Lady Kennaway 2, now aged 71 years – and now with a new alias – “Henry Salterton” – was arraigned in the Supreme Court Launceston on 7 November 1883 with a 14 year sentence, along with Elizabeth Singleton, aged 27, a native or local, who was arrested on a count of burglary and disposed of with a Proclamation.
-But if he was 35 yrs old in 1869, and looked even younger to police in that year (!), by November 1883, he would have been 68 yrs old, not 71 yrs old.
-And if he was transported to Norfolk Island in 1851 as Pinches on the Lady Kellaway 2, aged 32 yrs, he would be 64 yrs old, not 71 yrs old, (1851-32 = born ca.1819) by 1883.
+But if he was 35 yrs old in 1869, and looked even younger to police in that year (!), by November 1883, he would have been 49 yrs old, not 71 yrs old.
+Or, if he was the prisoner transported to Norfolk Island in 1851 as Pinches on the Lady Kellaway 2, aged 32 yrs, by 1883 he would be 64 yrs old, not 71 yrs old, (1851-32 = born ca.1819; 1883-1819=64).
 And if indeed he was transported at all, and in 1869 he was 35 yrs old, in 1851 he would have been born in 1834, transported as a child if transported at all.
 None of these recorded ages are consistent with the names associated, and none concord with the looks of the prisoner in Nevin’s mugshots taken in the 1870s.

 And so on … more offences appear in the police gazettes for both names – Singleton and Pinches – throughout this decade.

-A man named Richard Pinches from Birmingham (UK), a glazier and plumber, was tried at the Oxford Q.S. in 1844.
-He was 32 years old when he arrived on Norfolk Island on 4th July 1851.
+Too old: a man named Richard Pinches from Birmingham (UK), a glazier and plumber, was tried at the Oxford Q.S. in 1844.
+He was 32 years old when he arrived on Norfolk Island on 4th July 1851, so by 1873 this man would have been 54 yrs old.
 He was then sent to Hobart (Port Arthur) as a convict on board the Lady Kennaway 2,on 29 September 1852 per these records: